Shinobi (series): Shinobi: Art of Vengeance (2025)

 A new Shinobi game featuring hand-drawn 2D animation was announced during The Game Awards presentation on December 7, 2023.
-LizardCube, who previously worked on Streets of Rage 4, will develop.
-The release date is slated for August 29, 2025.
+It was developed by LizardCube, who previously worked on Streets of Rage 4.
+The game released on August 29, 2025.

 Spin-off games

 In 1990, Sega released Alex Kidd in Shinobi World on Master System, a spoof of the original Shinobi game in which Alex Kidd takes the position of Joe Musashi.
 In the game, Alex Kidd has to rescue his girlfriend, a native of Shinobi World, from an evil ninja named Hanzo.
-A good ninja fuses into him and gives him his powers.
-Often related to the series is the handheld The Revenge of Shinobi game for Game Boy Advance, however, this game shares only the name and basic premise (ninja action) with other Shinobi titles.
+A good ninja fuses with him and gives him his powers.
+Often related to the series is the handheld The Revenge of Shinobi game for Game Boy Advance; however, this game shares only the name and basic premise (ninja action) with other Shinobi titles.

 In other media

-A comic book series based on the game, written by Alan McKenzie and illustrated by Jon Haward, was published in the UK publication Sonic the Comic between 1993 and 1995 with Sega of Europe, with four stories printed during its run.
+A comic book series based on the game, written by Alan McKenzie and illustrated by Jon Haward, was published in the UK publication Sonic the Comic between 1993 and 1995 by Sega of Europe, with four stories printed during its run.

+The game is referenced in Surf Ninjas, while Adam is playing Sega Game Gear.

 Welsh rock band Lostprophets referenced the game in the title of their debut single "Shinobi vs. Dragon Ninja" on their debut album The Fake Sound of Progress in 2000.

 In 2014, Sega and Hakuhodo DY formed the production company Stories International for feature film and TV projects based on their Shinobi games.
 In April 2016, Marc Platt was assigned to produce a live action Shinobi movie through his production banner Marc Platt Productions along with Adam Siegel & Stories President and CEO, Tomoya Suzuki.

 In October 2024, Universal Pictures had announced a partnership with SEGA to release a feature film adaptation of Shinobi, which will be directed by Sam Hargrave and written by Ken Kobayashi with producers Marc Platt and Adam Siegel (Marc Platt Productions), alongside Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson (Story Kitchen) and Toru Nakahara.